303-494-3000

 What actions must Colorado landlords and property managers take after passage of the new state law known as House Bill 19-1106?

-The purpose of this article is to summarize a Colorado property manager’s ‘action items’ arising out of the passage of House Bill 19-1106 (HB 1106) in Colorado’s 2019 legislative session and to introduce Frascona, Joiner, Goodman and Greenstein, P.C.’s new product: the Rental Application Fairness Act Compliance Packet (RAFA Compliance Packet).
+The purpose of this article is to summarize a Colorado Landlord’s[1] ‘action items’ arising out of the passage of House Bill 19-1106 (HB 1106) in 2019 and House Bill 2023-1099 (HB 1099) in 2023 and to introduce Frascona, Joiner, Goodman and Greenstein, P.C.’s updated product: the Rental Application Fairness Act Compliance Packet (RAFA Compliance Packet).
+HB 1106 and HB 1099 are also referred to as “RAFA” in this article.

-First, a Landlord[1] may not charge a rental application fee to a prospective tenant unless the Landlord uses the entire amount of the fee to cover the Landlord’s costs in processing the rental application.
+A Landlord may not charge a rental application fee to a prospective tenant unless the Landlord uses the entire amount of the fee to cover the Landlord’s costs in processing the rental application.
 To comply with the new requirement, a Landlord must disclose to the prospective tenant certain details concerning the rental application fee.
-The RAFA Compliance Packet includes a Rental Application Fee Disclosure that incorporates all of HB 1106’s disclosure requirements to keep the Landlord in compliance with the law.
+The RAFA Compliance Packet includes a Rental Application Fee Disclosure to keep the Landlord in compliance with the law.

-Second, a Landlord must also provide each prospective tenant with a receipt whenever it receives a rental application fee.
-The RAFA Compliance Packet also includes a Rental Application Fee Receipt specifically crafted based on the language of HB 1106 for Landlords to provide to prospective tenants.
+A Landlord must also provide each prospective tenant with a receipt whenever it receives a rental application fee.
+The RAFA Compliance Packet also includes a Rental Application Fee Receipt specifically crafted based on the language of RAFA for Landlords to provide to prospective tenants.

 This article is not intended to provide legal advice to the reader.
-If you have any questions about HB 1106 please contact Zachary Grey or Britney Beall-Eder.
+If you have any questions about RAFA compliance, please contact Zachary Grey.
 To purchase the RAFA Compliance Packet, click here.

 [1] C.R.S. § 38-12-902(2) defines “Landlord” as an owner, manager, lessor, or sublessor of a dwelling unit.
 C.R.S. § 38-12-902(1) defines “Dwelling Unit” as a structure or the part of a structure that is used as a home, residence, or sleeping place.